>Interfaith Wedding Planner Guide: Honouring Multiple Faith Traditions

 It can be done!

-First, talk openly about each partner’s expectations for the service so you know what parts of the ceremony should remain traditional.
+First, discuss openly with each partner their expectations for the service, so you know which parts of the ceremony should remain traditional.

 This will help ensure that everyone feels respected and included in the planning process.

-They provide invaluable guidance when it comes to blending religious practises while keeping things tasteful and respectful of all involved.
+They provide invaluable guidance when it comes to blending religious practices while maintaining a tasteful and respectful approach for all involved.

 Now that we've covered incorporating various elements into the ceremony, let's focus on creating a unifying reception atmosphere...